mattdeav/amazon-quicksight-user-guide/doc_source/sharing-a-dashboard.md

 After you create a dashboard, you can share it with additional users\.
 Once you share a dashboard, you can review the other users that have access to it, and also revoke access from any user\.

 **Note**
 In some cases, for dashboards shared before Sept 25 2017, the user setting for **Can create analyses** can become locked in the off setting\.
-To fix this, reshare the dashboard with that user, and enable the option at that time\.
+To fix this, enable the option, and reshare the dashboard with that user\.
 Refresh the screen to see the most current settings\.

 + [View the Users a Dashboard is Shared With](#view-users-dashboard)